-- 2. formal political institutions;5 - 3. the degree of violent contestation and/or the propensity of the government losing a war;6 - 4. the economic and social ideology of the head of government;7 and/or - 5. the degree to which the state can conduct domestic policy autonomously of foreign states or organizations.8
+- 1. the composition and power of the governing coalition;5 - 2. formal political institutions;6 - 3. the degree of violent contestation and/or the propensity of the government losing a war;7 - 4. the economic and social ideology of the head of government;8 and/or - 5. the degree to which the state can conduct domestic policy autonomously of foreign states or organisations.9

-We then asked coders to question and suggest changes to our initial periodization.
-Doing so we encouraged them to think of other criteria that might be relevant for tracking changes in the configuration of power (e.g. changes in informal institutions, movements of very powerful subgroups from one bloc to another) and to overrule de jure changes we have suggested if they were not major de facto changes.
+We then asked coders to question and suggest changes to our initial periodisation.
+Doing so we encouraged them to think of other criteria that might be relevant for tracking changes in the configuration of power (e.g. changes in informal institutions, movements of very powerful sub-groups from one bloc to another) and to overrule de jure changes we have suggested if they were not major de facto changes.

-This process resulted in a fine-grained periodization system.
-The average country in our dataset is covered for 61.77 years, had 8.59 distinct leaders, 9.27 continuous leader periods,9 and 14.31 political periods (resulting in an average period length of 4.31 years).
-This shows that the periodization system is considerably more detailed than relying only on leader transitions as breaks.
+This process resulted in a fine-grained periodisation system.
+The average country in our dataset is covered for 61.77 years, had 8.59 distinct leaders, 9.27 continuous leader periods,10 and 14.31 political periods (resulting in an average period length of 4.31 years).
+This shows that the periodisation system is considerably more detailed than relying only on leader transitions as breaks.
 The Cameroonian case further exemplifies this.
 The nation only had two de facto leaders in its post-independence history - Ahmadou Ahidjo and Paul Biya - yet our methodology captures ten distinct political periods.